larryhastings/big/README.md

 [`split_text_with_code`](#split_text_with_codes--tab_width8-allow_codetrue-code_indent4-convert_tabs_to_spacestrue)
-considers the two lines with initial whitespace as "code" lines, and so the text is split into the following split text array:
+considers the two lines with initial whitespace as "code" lines, and so the text is split into the following *split text array:*
 ```Python
 ['What', 'are', 'the', 'first', 'four', 'squared', 'numbers?', '\n\n',
   '    for i in range(1, 5):', '\n', '\n', '\n', '        print(i**2)', '\n\n',
   'Python', 'is', 'just', 'that', 'easy!']
 ```

-Here we have a text paragraph, followed by a "code paragraph", followed by a second text paragraph.
-The code paragraph preserves the internal newlines, though they are represented as individual "line break" markers (strings containing a single newline).
+Here we have a "text" paragraph, followed by a "code" paragraph, followed by a second "text" paragraph.
+The "code" paragraph preserves the internal newlines, though they are represented as individual "line break" markers (strings containing a single newline).
 Every paragraph is separated by a "paragraph marker".

-Here's a simple algorithm for joining a split text array back into a single string:
+Here's a simple algorithm for joining a *split text array* back into a single string:
 ```Python